Skip to content

 Flags:

-• --project-root <path>: Optional.
+• -p, --project-root <path>: Optional.
 Path to the project root to locate the agentsync config.
 If omitted, the current working directory is used.

 • --json: Output machine-readable JSON (pretty-printed) describing each managed target.
 Useful for CI.